Irma Garcia: Administrative career

 During Garcia's tenure as director of athletic the St. Francis College Athletics program changed their brand from St. Francis (NY) to St. Francis Brooklyn.
 The College previously came to be known as St. Francis (NY) when the athletics program joined the Division I Northeast Conference in 1981.
 In 2018 it was announced that women's soccer and men's volleyball would be added as sports programs to the existing 19 teams at St. Francis College.
 Both teams will begin play in the 2019–20 school year, with women's soccer starting in fall 2019 and men's volleyball in spring 2020.

+In 2023, Garcia was appointed the interim director of athletics at Manhattan College.
+She took office on August 1, 2023 and her interim tag was removed the following month.